petaverse-cloud/pv-docs-site/docs/petority/troubleshooting/device-pairing.md

 **Contact Support:**

-If you have tried all the mentioned steps and are still facing issues, you can try contacting customer service representatives (available from 9:00 AM to 9:00 PM) to help you troubleshoot and resolve the issue.
+If you have tried all the mentioned steps and are still facing issues, you can try contacting customer service representatives to help you troubleshoot and resolve the issue.
 Ways to Contact Us: help@petority.net.